fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Compatibility with plugin MailerLite.
 Fix multiple AJAX requests being triggered by the MailerLite plugin and move checkbox field to expected positions.
 * Fixed: Default value for the checkbox "Same as shipping/billing address" based on the plugin settings when first accessing the checkout page.
+* Fixed: Compatibility issues causing layout to break on the shipping method and payment methods options.

 = 3.1.1 - 2024-01-05 =